Stickman230/Stickman230/README.md

 # Welcome to My GitHub Profile(●'◡'●)!

 ## About Me
-I Love computer science and I was able to carry out several personal and group projects throughout my studies and start at university, I mostly work in : Python, SQL, Java…
+I Love computer science and cybersecurity.
+I was able to carry out several personal and group projects throughout my studies and start at university, I mostly work in : Python, SQL, Java…
 Very comfortable working cooperatively in a team.
 I currently speak 4 languages ​​the first two fluently: English, French, Chinese and Spanish.

 I hope to have the chance to pursue futher projects on cybersecurity🔥🔥